 7 Benefits of Replacing RMS for Fire Departments

 RMS vendors have evolved rapidly, particularly in the last ten or fifteen years.
 Increasingly efficient, accurate, intuitive systems have gained critical capabilities around complex NEMSIS regulations for patient care reporting while providing hospital data exchange capabilities.
 Rostering options, fleet maintenance, life safety and inventory are also increasingly more available with richer functionality along with mobile capability.
-RMS has evolved into a complex, enterprise-wide tool--an ERP for fire departments.
+Records management systems have evolved into a complex, enterprise-wide tool — an ERP for fire departments.

 If your RMS vendor has not kept pace, the benefits of switching can be considerable.